nrhnnii/Data-Science-Salaries-Dashboard/README.md

-# 📊 Data Science Salaries Dashboard (Assignment 2)
+# 📊 Data Science Salaries Dashboard

 This project presents an interactive dashboard created using Tableau, analyzing salary trends in data science roles based on job title, experience level, company location, and more.